CPunch/Laika/CONTRIBUTING.md

 - `/shell` is the main shell to connect to the CNC server with to issue commands.
 (Currently only targets Linux)
 - `/tools` holds tools for generating keypairs, etc.

+## Coding style
+Laika uses clang-format to enforce a consistent style across the codebase.
+Before committing changes, make sure to run `git clang-format` and add the changes to the commit.
+Pull requests with wrong styling will be rejected.

 ## Tasks and TODOs
 Looking for some simple tasks that need to get done for that sweet 'contributor' cred?
 Check here!